 We Are Beautiful and Whole Just As We Are

 Children in the Indian Placement Program were told the same thing.
-They were told that if they participated in ceremony during the summers with their people, that they risked being kicked from the program.
-Children… children were forced to choose between disappointing family by not participating in cultural spiritual traditions, or disappointing family by being kicked out of the educational program.
+They were told that if they participated in ceremony during the summers with their people that they risked being kicked from the program.
+Children were forced to choose between disappointing family by not participating in cultural spiritual traditions, or disappointing family by being kicked out of the educational program.
 Their choice, in either direction, did not affect the church in any way.
 It was only Indigenous families (especially the children) who were affected.

-Just this past week a friend on mine sent me a message on Facebook and she wrote, “The Church has been telling Indigenous members not to practice their heritage while also putting in pageants and sponsoring movies for white members to act like “Lamanites.”
+Just this past week a friend on mine sent me a message on Facebook and she wrote, “The Church has been telling Indigenous members not to practice their heritage while also putting it in pageants and sponsoring movies for white members to act like “Lamanites.”

-It hit me, and I don’t know why it took this long for me to see the gross double standard.
+I don’t know why it took this long for me to see the gross double standard.

 Stop cultural appropriation.
 This church should not be using our clothing, bodies, and identity to sell a Lamanite myth, while also saying to not participate in spiritual ceremonies that are traditional and beautiful.
 Especially if the church is using those things to portray evil.